sapporo-wes/sapporo/README.md

 ## Acknowledgement

 The development of sapporo is supported by [DDBJ](https://ddbj.nig.ac.jp).
 We thank the members of the two user groups, the [pitagora network](https://pitagora-network.org/) and the [workflow meetup Japan](https://workflow-meetup-jp.github.io/).
-This work is partially supported by the CREST program of the Japan Science and Technology Agency (grant No. JPMJCR1501).
+This work is partially supported by the CREST program of the Japan Science and Technology Agency (grant No. JPMJCR1501) and JSPS KAKENHI Grant Numbers 20J22439.

 ## License